 In October 2021, we signed a royalty monetization agreement ("Jemperli Royalty Monetization Agreement") with Sagard Healthcare Royalty Partners, LP ("Sagard").
-Under the terms of the Jemperli Royalty Monetization Agreement, we received \$250.0 million in exchange for royalties and milestones payable to us under our GSK collaboration on annual global net sales of Jemperli below \$1.0 billion starting in October 2021 (not including any combination products that contain both Jemperli and another Development Antibody).
+Under the terms of the Jemperli Royalty Monetization Agreement, we received \$250.0 million in exchange for royalties and milestones payable to us under our GSK collaboration on annual global net sales of Jemperli below \$1.0 billion starting in October 2021 (not including any combination products that contain both Jemperli and another Development Antibody (as defined in the Jemperli Royalty Monetization Agreement).
 The aggregate Jemperli royalties and milestones to be received by Sagard under the Jemperli Royalty Monetization Agreement is capped at certain fixed multiples of the upfront payment based on time.
-Once Sagard receives an aggregate amount of either \$312.5 million (125% of the upfront) by the end of 2026, or \$337.5 million (135% of the upfront) during 2027, or \$412.5 million (165% of the upfront) at any time after 2027, the Jemperli Royalty Monetization Agreement will expire resulting in us regaining all subsequent Jemperli royalties and milestones.
-As of June 30, 2023, Sagard has received a total of \$3.4 million in royalties and milestones.
+Once Sagard receives an aggregate amount of either \$312.5 million (125% of the upfront) by the end of 2026, \$337.5 million (135% of the upfront) during 2027, or \$412.5 million (125% of the upfront) at any time after 2027, the Jemperli Royalty Monetization Agreement will expire resulting in us regaining all subsequent Jemperli royalties and milestones.
+As of March 31, 2024, Sagard has received a total of \$16.4 million in royalties and milestones.